IBM/get-your-java-microservice-up-and-running/workshop/exercise-01/README.md

 Inside of our Dockerfile we use two stages to build the container image .
 The reason for the two stages is that we want to be independend of an existing local environment when we build our production services.
 With this concept we don't have to ensure that e.g. Java and Maven or correct versions of them are installed on the local machine of the developers.

-With this two stage approach there is one container responsible to build the microservice, let us call this container build environment container, and another container will contain the microservice itself, we call this the production container.
+With this two stage approach there is one container responsible to build the Microservice, let us call this container build environment container, and another container will contain the Microservice itself, we call this the production container.
 Only this production container is later used.

 ### Build environment container